-This is an enhancement of catch that appeared in Erlang 5.4/OTP R10B.
+This is an enhancement of catch.
 It gives the possibility to:

 - Distinguish between different exception classes. - Choose to handle only the desired ones. - Passing the others on to an enclosing try or catch, or to default error handling.

 Notice that although the keyword catch is used in the try expression, there is not a catch expression within the try expression.